doojonio/shibal/README.md

 Once the user uploads an audio file as a document, the bot will perform the following steps:

 1. Register the user in the database (if not already registered).
-2. Upload the document to the Drive service.
+2. Download the file from Telegram and upload it to the Drive service.
 3. Pass the user's ID and the uploaded document's ID to a Celery queue task.
 4. Wait for a response from Celery.